Global Insights: How Fresenius Medical Care Increased the Understanding of COVID-19

 At the beginning of the pandemic, testing resources for SARS-CoV-2 were limited.
 To address this pressing problem, a test strategy called “pool testing” was proposed by Cherif et al.3 Pool testing strategies combine samples from multiple people and test them as a group.
 This approach can shorten the screening time and increase the test rate and reporting speed.
 The authors put pool testing on a sound mathematical basis.
-The paper was widely referenced, and in July 2020, shortly after its publication, pool testing for COVID-19 received emergency use authorization from the US Food and Drug Administration (FDA).
-In their extensive narrative review, Grobe et al. described practical aspects and current experience with pool testing.4 In April 2021, the FDA announced a streamlined approach to include pooled serial screening to testing protocols.
-Additionally, several communities—such as universities, hospitals, and long-term care homes in Asia, Europe, South America, and Africa—implemented pool testing strategies.
+The paper was widely referenced, and in July 2020, shortly after its publication, pool testing for COVID-19 received emergency use authorization from the U.S. Food and Drug Administration (FDA).
+In their extensive narrative review, Grobe et al. described practical aspects and current experience with pool testing.4 In April 2021, the FDA announced a streamlined approach to include pooled serial screening in testing protocols.
+Additionally, several communities — such as universities, hospitals, and long-term care homes in Asia, Europe, South America, and Africa — implemented pool testing strategies.

-Fresenius Medical Care clinics reacted swiftly to the pandemic by implementing strict protective measures for patients and clinic staff , such as universal masking and entrance controls.
-It is of greatest interest to understand if and to what extent these efforts have translated into lower infection rates in individuals receiving dialysis.
-Cherif et al. analyzed aggregated daily counts of confirmed COVID-19 cases from March 1 to July 29, 2020, in the general US population and FKC, and then computed the time-varying reproduction number Rt, which represents the expected number of secondary cases arising from each new infectious individual.10 They demonstrated that for most US states, the lifestyle of in-center hemodialysis patients and interventions to prevent SARS-CoV-2 spread were effective in reducing risk.
-These results were directionally corroborated by Thwin et al., who conducted a seroprevalence study in New York City and compared the prevalence of SARS-CoV-2 antibodies in dialysis clinic staff and in-center patients with publicly available seroprevalence data.11
+Fresenius Medical Care clinics reacted swiftly to the pandemic by implementing strict protective measures for patients and clinic staff, such as universal masking and entrance controls.
+It is of great interest to understand if, and to what extent, these efforts have translated into lower infection rates in individuals receiving dialysis.
+Cherif et al. analyzed aggregated daily counts of confirmed COVID-19 cases from March 1 to July 29, 2020, in the general U.S. population and Fresenius Kidney Care, and then computed the time-varying reproduction number Rt, which represents the expected number of secondary cases arising from each new infectious individual.10 They demonstrated that for most U.S. states, the lifestyle of in-center hemodialysis patients and interventions to prevent SARS-CoV-2 spread were effective in reducing risk.
+These results were directionally corroborated by Thwin et al., who conducted a seroprevalence study in New York and compared the prevalence of SARS-CoV-2 antibodies in dialysis clinic staff and in-center patients with publicly available seroprevalence data.11

 An early report by Tortonese et al. highlighted the severity of COVID-19 infections in 44 individuals on maintenance dialysis who were referred to an in-patient hospital dialysis center in the Paris, France, region from March 11 to April 11, 2020.12 In comparison to non-dialyzed patients admitted to the hospital, the mortality rate of individuals receiving dialysis was over twice as high and in-ICU mortality was almost three times higher.
 Additionally, they found that cough, thrombopenia, higher LDH concentrations, and higher blood CRP concentrations were independently associated with higher mortality in individuals receiving dialysis.

-Chawki et al. reported on associations between elements within medical treatment histories and mortality risk in almost 250 individuals affected by COVID-19 and receiving hemodialysis.13 Along with widely reported risk factors such as age, facility living, and dyspnea, they also found that previous immunosuppressive treatment was associated with increased mortality.
+Chawki et al. reported on associations between elements within medical treatment histories and mortality risk in almost 250 individuals affected by COVID-19 and receiving HD.13 Along with widely reported risk factors such as age, facility living, and dyspnea, they also found that previous immunosuppressive treatment was associated with increased mortality.
 However, previous treatment with angiotensin-converting enzyme inhibitors or angiotensin receptor blockers was associated with decreased mortality.
-Rincón et al. reported retrospective analyses after a COVID-19 outbreak in a hemodialysis clinic prompted clinic-wide COVID-19 testing.14 After testing the entire clinic for COVID-19 infection, the authors discovered that asymptomatic cases accounted for almost 40% of all infections.
-Key risk factors included living in a nursing home or being homeless, hospital admission in the previous two weeks, and sharing healthcare transportation with a future positive patient—none of which differed significantly between those who were symptomatic and asymptomatic.
+Rincón et al. reported retrospective analyses after a COVID-19 outbreak in a HD clinic prompted clinic-wide COVID-19 testing.14 After testing the entire clinic for COVID-19 infection, the authors discovered that asymptomatic cases accounted for almost 40 percent of all infections.
+Key risk factors included living in a nursing home or being homeless, hospital admission in the previous two weeks, and sharing healthcare transportation with a future positive patient — none of which differed significantly between those who were symptomatic and asymptomatic.

 Early in the pandemic, elective surgeries were postponed in many countries worldwide.
 Initially this included vascular access procedures as well.
 After an outcry from the nephrology community at large and, for example, from Franco et al. in Brazil, it was ultimately clarified that vascular access procedures should not be considered elective.15 Zebrowski et al. argued that infection control measures necessary to contain and prevent outbreaks should drive adoption of home therapy in healthcare systems, especially in countries such as Poland where home therapy rates are very low.16

-Using activity trackers worn by 42 individuals receiving in-center hemodialysis, Han et al. were the first to report the impact of lockdown on physical activities.18 After a national emergency was declared in the United States, the average number of daily steps in this small cohort decreased sharply.
+Using activity trackers worn by 42 individuals receiving in-center HD, Han et al. were the first to report the impact of lockdown on physical activities.18 After a national emergency was declared in the U.S., the average number of daily steps in this small cohort decreased sharply.
 Most interesting, compared to those who were COVID-19 negative, five out of six individuals who tested positive exhibited significantly higher physical activity in the two weeks prior to developing COVID-19 symptoms.